zaidcareem/contact-management-system-mysql-javafx/README.md

 Also, it should be non-negative.

+We have a concept of Scenes in JavaFX, and I have used the words *scene* and *view* interchangeably

 #### Other :

 IDE and other tools used are;

 1. IntelliJ Community Edition

 2. Scene Builder